Homosexuality in modern sports: Sports leagues and individuals

 Out on the Fields, a survey initiated in 2015 by members of the organizing committee of Bingham Cup Sydney 2014, the world cup of gay rugby, and members of the Sydney Convicts, Australia's first gay rugby union club, is the first and largest study conducted on homophobia in sports.
 It surveyed 9494 athletes with varying sexual identities (25% of which identified as heterosexual).
-The survey found that only 1% of the participants believed that lesbian, gay, and bisexual athletes were 'completely accepted' in sports culture, while 80% of respondents said they had witnessed or experienced homophobia in a sporting environment.
+The survey found that 1% of the participants believed that lesbian, gay, and bisexual athletes were 'completely accepted' in sports culture, while 80% of respondents said they had witnessed or experienced homophobia in a sporting environment.
 The rates and occurrences of discrimination based on sexuality in sports are high with 62% of survey respondents claiming that homophobia is more common in team sports than any other part of society.
 Additionally, the study found that the United States was the least LGBTQ+ inclusive country, while Canada ranked the most inclusive.

-There is also a gender difference in the responses to male and female athletes who come out as LGBT.
-Brittney Griner softened the blowback from announcing her sexuality by casually coming out in an interview almost immediately after being drafted into the WNBA.
-This was a month before Jason Collins came out, and there was a media uproar for him while there was barely any coverage over Griner's announcement.
+There is a gender difference in the responses to male and female athletes who come out as LGBT.
+Brittney Griner softened the blowback from announcing her sexuality by casually coming out in an interview almost immediately after being drafted into the Women's National Basketball Association (WNBA) in the United States.
+This was a month before Jason Collins came out, and there was a media uproar for him, while there was barely any coverage over Griner's announcement.

-The National Collegiate Athletic Association announced its support of LGBT student-athletes, coaches, and administrators in intercollegiate athletics.
+The National Collegiate Athletic Association (NCAA) announced its support of LGBT student-athletes, coaches, and administrators in intercollegiate athletics, in 2010.
 Since then, the association has been defending its core values of equality, inclusion, fairness, and respect in regard to all people involved in NCAA sports and events.
 The defense of these values has very publicly come into play in determining host cities for championship events.
 The NCAA expressed concern over Indiana's Religious Freedom Restoration Act and the hosting of the 2015 Men's Basketball Final Four Tournament, and it banned North Carolina from hosting championship events until 2019 after it passed the Public Facilities Privacy and Security Act (H.B.
 2).